jamesmortensen/multi-assert/README.md

 NOTE: You can run many examples with `npm run example` by cloning this repository.
 See the `examples` folder.

 For example, below is a test with 3 assertions.
 The first one will fail.
-However, since we're using `multiAssert`, results show that the first and third assertions fail.
+However, since we're using `multiAssert`, the test runner continues executing assertions, and final results show that the first and third assertions fail.

 ```javascript
 const { expect } = require('chai');